-Act the Electricity Act 1989 (as amended) Adoption Agreement is an agreement for us to adopt the Contestable Work, subject to the satisfaction of certain conditions.
-This agreement, amongst other things, addresses a number of fundamental principles: The transfer of title from the asset owner (normally the Customer or the ICP) to us; The quality and safety of the adopted asset; Any required sureties; The transfer of Land Rights; The procedure for us to Energise the assets installed by the ICP during the works; The payment of any residual Connection Charges or fees; Planning permissions and compliance with street works legislation; and Defect correction processes, where applicable.
-The parties to the Adoption Agreement may vary depending on the circumstances and may be between:- • us and you us and your appointed ICP us, you and your appointed ICP Bilateral Connection Agreement an agreement between us and another LDNO setting out the terms and conditions under which an embedded network shall be entitled to be and remain connected to the Distribution System Business Day any day other than a Saturday, a Sunday, Christmas Day, Good Friday or a day which is a bank holiday within the meaning of the Banking and Financial Dealings Act 1971 and will be from 9:00am to 5:00pm (GMT or BST as applicable).
-CIC Charges are the charges detailed in parts D, E, G, H, I, and J of Section 7 of this document.
+Act the Electricity Act 1989 (as amended).
+Adoption Agreement is defined in paragraph 1.15.
+Bilateral Connection Agreement an agreement between us and another LDNO setting out the terms and conditions under which an embedded network shall be entitled to be and remain connected to the Distribution System.
+Business Day any day other than a Saturday, a Sunday, Christmas Day, Good Friday or a day which is a bank holiday within the meaning of the Banking and Financial Dealings Act 1971 and will be from 9:00am to 5:00pm (GMT or BST as applicable).
+CIC Charges are the charges detailed in parts D, E, G, H, I, and J of Section [7] of this document.
+Connection Agreement is defined in paragraphs 1.16 and 1.17.
+Connection Charge the payment to be made by the applicant to us for the provision of the connection.
+Curtailable Connection means a connection whereby the Required Capacity can be restricted by the Company in accordance with DCUSA Schedule 2D.
+CUSC the Connection and Use of System Code which constitutes the contractual framework for connection to, and use of, the GB Transmission System.

-Connection Agreement The owner/ occupier of the Premises to which the connection is to be provided will be required to enter into a Connection Agreement with us.
-The Connection Agreement will set out the terms upon which they will be, and remain, connected to our Distribution System.
-The Connection Agreement will normally be provided on our behalf by the owner/occupier's chosen Supplier for the Premises as part of their application for a supply of electricity.
-However, in some cases for larger connections, or where nonstandard conditions exist, we will provide a site-specific Connection Agreement, which replaces any Connection Agreement put in place via the Supplier, as part of the connection process.
-This particular Connection Agreement will only take effect upon completion of the connection and will set out, in more detail, our rights and obligations to one another.
-Additionally, it may contain the technical detail of the installation being connected to the Distribution System and will require the owner/occupier of the Premises to comply with the provisions of the Distribution Code.
-Connection Charge the payment to be made by the applicant to us for the provision of the connection. cusc the Connection and Use of System Code which constitutes the contractual framework for connection to, and use of, the GB Transmission System.
 Customer the person requesting the connection.
-DCUSA the Distribution Connection and Use of System Agreement designated as such by the Authority under condition 22 of the Licence Dedicated Scheme is defined in paragraph 5.32A.
-De-energise to deliberately prevent the flow of electricity to or from an Exit/ Entry Point for any purpose other than a system outage on the our Distribution System (and cognate expressions shall be construed accordingly).
-Development Phase the five-year period, unless otherwise agreed with us, commencing on the date of Energisation of an embedded network, during which period the development is to be constructed.
+DCUSA the Distribution Connection and Use of System Agreement designated as such by the Authority under condition 22 of the Licence.
+Dedicated Scheme is defined in paragraph 5.40.
+De-energise to deliberately prevent the flow of electricity to or from an Exit/ Entry Point for any purpose other than a system outage on our Distribution System (and cognate expressions shall be construed accordingly).
+Demand Connection a connection which is not a Generation Connection.
+Development Phase the five year period, unless otherwise agreed with us, commencing on the date of Energisation of an embedded network during which period the development is to be constructed.
 Disconnect means to permanently De-energise an Exit/ Entry Point by the removal of all or part of our equipment (and cognate expressions shall be construed accordingly.
-Distributed Generation Connections Guide The guide produced by us as required by our Licence which provides guidance on the connection process for distributed generation.
+Distributed Generation Connections Guide the guide produced by us as required by our Licence which provides guidance on the connection process for distributed generation.
+Distribution Code is defined in paragraph 1.18.
+Distribution System the system (as defined in the Licence) consisting (wholly or mainly) of electric lines owned or operated by us and used for the distribution of electricity.
+ECCR the Electricity (Connection Charges) Regulations 2017 (SI 2017/106) as amended from time to time.
+ECCR Prescribed Period the relevant period from the date on which a connection is made as prescribed by the ECCR, being ten years, for connections made on or after 6 April 2017. more than 22kV but not more than 72kV.